Azure/azure-functions-kafka-extension/README.md

 *Using Avro specific*

 1. Define a class that inherits from `ISpecificRecord`.
-1. In `KafkaTrigger` attribute set the `ValueType` of the class defined in previous step
+1. The parameter where `KafkaTrigger` is added should have a value type of the class defined in previous step: `KafkaEventData<MySpecificRecord>`
-1. The parameter type used with the trigger must be of type `KafkaEventData`.
-The value of `KafkaEventData.Value` will be of the specified type.

 ```csharp
 public class UserRecord : ISpecificRecord